Ifthekhar1342/AI-ML-based-project-works/Machine Learning-based Forecasting for Sustainable Transportation Markets/README.md

  ## Dataset
  <p align="justify">
  The dataset contains sales data spanning the years from 2010 to 2035 including histprical sales records (2010-2024) and forward looking projections (2025-2035).
-It covers
+It covers about six major regions including Asia, Euorpe, and North America.